pierreporte/documentation/source/index.rst

 :doc:`/faq`
     Direct answers to common questions.
 These questions can usually be answered by fetching information in the documentation and tryouts.

+Otter is a collaborative project, and its documentation as well.
+If you want to improve or correct it, don't hesitate to visit `the dedicated repository <https://github.com/pierreporte/otter-browser-docs>`_.

 .. toctree ::
    :maxdepth: 1
    :hidden: